- Elevation: 1,346 m (4,416 ft)

-This peak is the most popular climb in Banten.
-It is less prominent and less high than nearby Gunung Karang but is far more interesting.
-It is also a very easy hike – if you start early enough you can be back down in time for lunch and this is definitely a good idea as later in the day it would be unbearably hot.
+Until 2017, this peak was the most popular climb in Banten.
+It is less prominent and less high than nearby Gunung Karang but is more interesting.
+It is also a fairly easy hike – if you start early enough you can be back down in time for lunch and this is definitely a good idea as later in the day it would be unbearably hot.
 It is perfect as a last-minute day trip from Jakarta and takes just over two hours to get to in good traffic conditions.

 You cannot miss the start of the trail (at 501m), which leads up beyond the village through plantation and there are many signs on the route itself.
 After less than an hour you should have reached the Curug Putri waterfall (at 750m) where you have to pay Rp4,500 per person at the hut.
 It is not the most impressive waterfall in Java by any means but certainly an interesting feature on the trail and a place to cool off.
 The path then leads steeply up to the right and after another 45 minutes you should be close to the impressive rocky crater area (at 1,065m).
 Beside the white rocks and often dense clouds of sulphur gases there is, once again, a small warung and this area is a very popular place for local students to camp at weekends.